Fiber Testers and How to Use Them

 What Is Fiber Optic Testing?

-Fiber optic testing is the process of verifying the performance of optical fiber cabling.
+Fiber testing is the process of verifying the performance of optical fiber cabling.
 This process includes a range of tests and measurements such as insertion loss, optical return loss, and fiber length.
 It encompasses all of the standards, processes, and tools used to test the components of both newly installed and deployed fiber optic networks, including all components and functions.

 Why is Fiber Optic Testing Important?

-Fiber optic testing happens at various points during the life of a fiber cable network to help ensure proper performance before and after installation, as well as before and after changing, upgrading, or adding equipment.
+Fiber testing happens at various points during the life of a fiber cable network to help ensure proper performance before and after installation, as well as before and after changing, upgrading, or adding equipment.

 Some of the most common causes of fiber optic malfunctions are excessive bending along the cable, faulty or damaged connectors, and contamination of end face connections.
 These issues can happen at any time; testing locates these problems and helps resolve them.
 Knowing the right tests to perform and having the right tools to use is key to keeping your fiber networks up and running.